twerkmeister/iLID/README.md

 ## Repo Structure

+- **/data**
+  - Scripts to download training data from Voxforge and Youtube.
+For usage details see below.
 - **/Evaluation**
   - Prediction scripts for single audio files or list of files using Caffe
 - **/Preprocessing**